CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Robots instantly die when set on fire.
 This includes patrol bots, burst turrets, and sniper turrets.

 * If you need to freeze an enemy with the cryo cannon, shoot through the enemy towards the ground.
 The cryo cannon leaves a trail on the ground that helps freeze enemies and prevents them from unfreezing.

+* You can very quickly freeze a hiveguard by hitting multiple of its flaps at the same time with the cryo cannon, since each of the flaps can be affected by the cold and reduce the hiveguard's temperature.

 * The “bunker” is a common strategy where you drill into a wall, then make a large area (usually with C4 + blast radius upgrade) where you can stand and wait for enemies to funnel in.
 You can use it if you’re struggling on a mission.
   * However, it also detracts from building good combat habits (since you don’t need to kite enemies), and if a bulk shows up, you’ll have to drill a different path out.